sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2026.md

 *What do the Women Say?
 2026* features longtime Golden Thread artists **Taraneh Hemami**, **Denmo Ibrahim**, and **Lisa Tateosian** in conversation.
 The event also includes performances by **Aswat Womens Ensemble (featuring Salma El-Assal)**, dancer/choreographer **Amel Tafsout**, musicians **Amal Bisharat, Brianna di Mara**, **Amelia Romano**, **Bahar Royaee**, **Naima Shalhoub**, **Dina Zarif**, and actor **Fatemeh Mehraban**.

+**Golden Thread dedicates this event to the people of Iran**, whose unwavering spirit, courage, and enduring hope inspire us all, and we stand in solidarity with their fight for freedom and self-determination.

 **International Women's Day 2026 theme is [\#GiveToGain](https://www.internationalwomensday.com/Theme)**.
 Together, let's help forge gender equality through abundant giving.